useblocks/sphinx-needs/docs/directives/needtable.rst

 columns
 ~~~~~~~
-Needs a comma/semicolon separated string, which is used to define the position of specific columns.
+A comma/semicolon separated string used to define the position of specific columns.
 For instance::

     .. needtable::
        :columns: id;title;tags

-This will show the columns *id*, *title* and *tags* in the given order.
+This will show the columns *id*, *title* and *tags* in the order given.

 .. container:: toggle